Scientific productivity as a random walk: Acknowledgments

 \section{Acknowledgments}

-\textbf{Funding:} This work was supported in part by an Air Force Office of Scientific Research Award FA9550-19-1-0329 (NL, DBL, AC), an NSF Graduate Research Fellowship Award DGE 2040434 (SZ), and the NSF Alan T. Waterman Award SMA-2226343 (DBL).
+\rr{We thank the Academic Analytics Research Center (AARC) for providing data.} Funding: This work was supported in part by an Air Force Office of Scientific Research Award FA9550-19-1-0329 (NL, DBL, AC), an NSF Graduate Research Fellowship Award DGE 2040434 (SZ), and the NSF Alan T. Waterman Award SMA-2226343 (DBL).
+The complete data and source code for replicating the analysis and figures are available on Github (\href{https://github.com/samzhang111/faculty-trajectories}{https://github.com/samzhang111/faculty-trajectories})